ali96343/lvsio/README.md

 -------------------------------------------------

-lvsio - demo for "how to post event to js_UI from py4web-controllers.py"
+lvsio - demo for "how to push event to js-UI from py4web-controllers.py"

 cp lvsio to apps/